Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Manhattan Prep touts that over 100,000 practice questions are included with each of their GRE course options.
 Yes, you read that right, over 100,000 practice questions.
 This is a staggering amount practice questions, and is leaps and bounds more than any other company has to offer.
 In fact, there are so many practice questions that you’ll likely never see them all.

 Manhattan’s GRE video lessons are taught by instructors who are in the top 1% of all scorers on the exam, and it shows.
 Not only do they really know their stuff, but they deliver the content and share their knowledge in ways that make you believe that they really want you to succeed.
 I liked that often times the instructor would tell funny stories or add humorous anecdotes.
-When studying difficult topics, I welcomed the humor and the relief in tension that the instructors provided.
+When studying difficult topics, I always welcome the humor and the relief in tension that the instructors provided.

 With the three higher priced courses you will get a hard-copy study guide and exercise book to use in your prep.
 The base level has no book.
 For those book lovers and learners like me, this is a downside, especially if affordability is a big factor for you when choosing your prep.
 For some, this might not be a big deal.
 I would just like to see the inclusion of books with the most affordable course option.